 - Federal Income Taxes

 - And More

 - Thankfully, many expenses associated with finding and transferring ownership to new buyers can be deducted from the sale of mineral interests on your yearly taxes.
 To completely eliminate capital gains tax, a 1031 exchange can be used when purchasing a similar property.

 Selling Oil, Gas and Mineral Interests with a 1031 Exchange

-1031 exchanges are an IRS-sponsored process in which capital gains taxes can be completely eliminated from the sale of oil, gas, and mineral interests.
+1031 exchanges are an IRS-sponsored process.
+Elimination of capital gains taxes is possible from the sale of oil, gas, and mineral interests.
 In order to happen, taxpayers must “trade-up” for a new property shortly after selling the original interests.

-Although you may not think of them this way, mineral interests can be viewed just as any other ordinary property in the eyes of the IRS.
-After selling your mineral interests, a 1031 exchange can be used to purchase any of the following, capital gains tax free:
+Although you may not think of them this way, mineral interests are viewable just like any other ordinary property in the eyes of the IRS.
+After selling your mineral interests, a 1031 exchange is useable to purchase any of the following, capital gains tax-free: